 Google Hangouts, Chat, and Meet

 The Basic version of Google Workspace, which comes in at $6 per user, per month, allows video calls of up to 100 participants.
-If your calls require more participants, the $12 per user, per month Business plan allows up to 150 people, and the Enterprise plan up to 250.
+If your calls require more participants, the $12 per user, per month Business Standard plan allows up to 150 people, the Business Plus plan enables up to 500 participants, and the Enterprise plan up to 1000.

 Enterprise also offers support for other advanced features, like recorded meetings, password-protected dial-in numbers, and live streaming.

 The Google Chat standalone app, which is replacing Hangouts, is free with any Google Workspace account.